 We are members of a number of industry federations and associations, including the British Marine Federation and the YBDSA, and are on the panel of legal advisors offering advice to members of the RYA.
 Several members of the team are also RYA members and hold RYA certificates of competency so we understand the practical issues as well as the legal ones.

-How can our marine law solicitors can help you?
+How can our marine law solicitors help you?

 Yacht registration: We can handle the registration of your vessel for you, whether on the British Registry or a foreign flag.
-We will arrange a tonnage measurement survey, ensure title documents are sufficient and that the relevant forms are correctly completed and coordinate the registration process for you.
+Our yachting lawyers will arrange a tonnage measurement survey, ensure title documents are sufficient and that the relevant forms are correctly completed and coordinate the registration process for you.

 Brokerage contracts: If you are proposing to sell your yacht we can advise on the contract with the broker you engage to sell the yacht for you, whether that be on a sole agency or multiple agency basis.